-For remaining food stains, fill your sink with hot, soapy water and soak the trays and rack.
+Fill your sink with hot, soapy water for remaining food stains and soak the trays and rack.
 After cleaning the rest of the toaster oven, try wiping the trays and rack again.
-If they still are not clean, then use your nylon scrubbing pad to lightly scrub away the food stains that remain.
+If they still are not clean, use your nylon scrubbing pad to scrub the remaining stains away lightly.

 How to clean toaster oven glass

 Your toaster oven probably has a panel of glass on the front door.
-While you do not need to use any special cleaning products for the glass, you should be careful and not press hard on the glass.
-Wipe it gently, and wipe it with a damp sponge or cloth to avoid scratching it.
+While you do not need to use any unique cleaning products for the glass, you should be careful and not press hard on it.
+Instead, wipe it gently, and wipe it with a damp sponge or cloth to avoid scratches.

-If your toaster oven has a LCD screen, use a damp cloth to wipe it.
-Dry cloths may more easily scratch surfaces and are not recommended for use on control panel screens.
+If your toaster oven has an LCD screen, use a damp cloth to wipe it.
+Dry towels scratch surfaces; we don’t recommend using them on control panel screens.